 Fence: The flat panels that surround the playpen.

-Gate: The swinging door through which you enter the pontoon boat’s deck.
+Gate: The swinging door through which you enter the pontoon boat's deck.
+It's typically found on the starboard side and bow.

 Lounger: A cushioned seat that you can also lie down on.

-Motor Pod: An aft extension of the pontoon boat’s substructure meant to improve performance and support a larger outboard.
+Motor Pod: An aft extension of the pontoon boat's substructure to improve performance and support a larger outboard.

 Rails: The framework that supports the fence.